rust-embedded-community/meta/README.md

 ## The original idea

-Several members of the Rust Embedded Working Group got together at Oxidize 2019 and wondered, what can we do with these half-finished projects we've started but never quite find the time to finish?
+Several members of the Rust Embedded Working Group got together at Oxidize 2019 and wondered, "what can we do with these half-finished projects we've started but never quite find the time to finish"?
 Rather than invite each other to all our repositories, we wondered if there could be a place where unloved crates could move in and get some of the care and attention they deserve.
 And so, the rust-embedded-community was born.

 ## Joining the community